-Clinical Services: Same day crisis appointments, intakes, individual counseling, group counseling and couples counseling.
+- Clinical Services: Same day crisis appointments, intakes, individual counseling, group counseling and couples counseling.

-Outreach and Community Intervention: Workshops and skills building classes to increase students’ knowledge, skills, and self-awareness to enhance their ability to effectively cope with problems in every-day-living.
+- Outreach and Community Intervention: Workshops and skills building classes to increase students’ knowledge, skills, and self-awareness to enhance their ability to effectively cope with problems in every-day-living.

-Consultation Services: Individual consultations for parents, faculty, and staff who are concerned about a student.
-Additionally the Counseling Center staff serves on numerous University committees, working groups and task forces to provide their expertise as mental health professionals.
+- Consultation Services: Individual consultations for parents, faculty, and staff who are concerned about a student.
+Additionally, the Counseling Center staff serves on numerous University committees, working groups and task forces to provide their expertise as mental health professionals.

-Program Evaluation: Gather data regarding student service utilization, satisfaction with services, and learning outcomes to assess the effectiveness of counseling services and provide the data we need to make ongoing improvement to our services.
+- Program Evaluation: Gather data regarding student service utilization, satisfaction with services, and learning outcomes to assess the effectiveness of counseling services and provide the data we need to make ongoing improvement to our services.

 University of Washington Bothell is a four-year public University that grants baccalaureate, post- baccalaureate, and master degrees.

-Nearly 5000 students are enrolled at UWB.
+- Over 6,000 students are enrolled at UWB.

-51% of students are female
+- 51% of students are female.

-49% of students are male.
+- 49% of students are male.

-42% of students are students of color from diverse backgrounds.
+- 57% of students are students of color from diverse backgrounds.

-46% of students are first-generation college students.
+- 41% of first-year students and first-generation college students.